NodeBB/docs/src/templates/installing/os/template.md

 ## Installing Node.js

 Naturally, NodeBB is driven by Node.js, and so it needs to be installed.
-Node.js is a rapidly evolving platform and so installation of the current LTS version of Node.js is recommended to make future updates seemless.
+Node.js is a rapidly evolving platform and so installation of the current LTS version of Node.js is recommended to make future updates seamless.
 The [Node.js LTS Plan](https://github.com/nodejs/LTS) details the LTS release schedule including projected end-of-life.

 {{node.install}}